Pyotr Verzilov: Poisoning

 On 12 September 2018, it was reported by the media that Verzilov had been hospitalized and was in critical condition in a toxicological department of the Bakhrushin City Clinical Hospital in Moscow.
 Doctors at the clinic suggested an overdose or poisoning with anticholinergic drugs, which are used to treat a variety of conditions, including dizziness, ulcers, insomnia, and asthma.
-His relatives suspected poisoning to be the cause, saying that he didn't take such medicine.
+His relatives suspected poisoning to be the cause, saying that he did not take such medicine.
 The hospitalization took place just after he had visited court proceedings against a Pussy Riot member, Veronika Nikulshina, at the Moscow Basmanny Court, and a critical interview about the Russian legal system given to the television channel Al Jazeera.
-Working for MediaZona, he was about to receive a final journalistic report on investigations on the killing of 3 Russian journalists in the Central African Republic in July 2018, according to the Russian newspaper Novaya Gazeta.
+Working for MediaZona, he was about to receive a final journalistic report on investigations on the killing of three Russian journalists in the Central African Republic in July 2018, according to the Russian newspaper Novaya Gazeta.

 On 15 September, he was flown to Berlin, Germany, for further medical care and examination at the Charité hospital.
 On 17 September, it was reported that Verzilov was gradually recovering.
 On 18 September, doctors at the German hospital said in a statement that it was "highly probable" that Verzilov had been poisoned, that the cause was being investigated, but that he was going to make a complete recovery.
 In a statement from the same day, the Pussy Riot group stated that Verzilov was still very confused, and they accused the Russian government of poisoning.
 They also noted that the poison was designed to leave the victim's body quickly, so that it would be difficult to prove the exact details.

 Personal life

 Verzilov was married to Pussy Riot member Nadezhda Tolokonnikova.
-They have a daughter, Gera, 2008.
+They have a daughter, Gera, born in 2008.
 Tolokonnikova and Verzilov are now divorced.